daniehej/Documentation/docs/guides/Image-guides/anaconda/anaconda.md

 # Installing Anaconda

-We will install a version of Anaconda by downloading a specific version of Anaconda, install and the binaries to the Path
+We will install a version of Anaconda by downloading a specific version of Anaconda, install and add the binaries to the PATH:

 ```bash
 anacondaType=Anaconda3-2021.11-Linux-x86_64.sh